Mortimer McMire

 From KeenWiki

-Mortimer McMire, also known as The Grand Intellect (and to his annoyance, also as the Gannalech), is Commander Keen's ultimate nemesis, an evil human prodigy with the IQ of 315 who won't rest until he has destroyed the whole Universe.
+Mortimer McMire, also known as The Grand Intellect (and to his annoyance, also as the Gannalech), is Commander Keen's ultimate nemesis, an evil human prodigy with the IQ of 315 who will not rest until he has destroyed the whole Universe.

 Personality

-Mortimer believes himself to be the highest intelligence ever and has decided that nothing else deserves to live.
-His ultimate goal is to destroy everything because everything is so stupid.
-It's not known how he's going to survive if he destroys the whole Universe, or is he even wanting to survive or just end it all and himself along with it.
+Mortimer believes himself to be of the highest intelligence ever and has decided that nothing else deserves to live.
+His ultimate goal is to destroy everything, because everything is so stupid.
+It is not known how he is going to survive if he destroys the whole Universe, or whether he is even wanting to survive or just end it all and himself along with it.

 Rule over the Vorticons